 It is worth noting that these were not laboratory tests, however, we without question noticed an improvement in Kizzie's activity levels when wearing the coat compared to the same walk the previous day in similar temperature's without her cooling vest.
 The amount of activity, type of activity and individual weather conditions from an overcast humid day to bright sunshine with a breeze will also affect the vests performance.

 We loved how this looked and so did several other dog owners that we met on her walk who asked about it.

 The athletic fit gives it a really sporty appearance and we loved the bright orange colour - it was well themed to a summers day but also kept her visible at a distance and in the undergrowth when playing hide and seek!

 Why doesn't our other dog Albie have a Jet Stream you might ask?
-Well we think he is more suited to a Swamp Cooler as he has very thick, dense fur and will benefit from the maximum amount of evaporative cooling provided by the greater coverage of the Swamp Cooler.
-We are also still training him to recall reliably (he is six!) and we often walk him with the use of a long line, plus he is far less active on his walks and will happily spend a good few minutes sniffing a single spot, although he walks for hours he trots from sniff to sniff rather than engaging in high-intensity movement.
+Well we think he is more suited to a Swamp Cooler, he is less active on his walks and so the athletic fit isn't so important.
+He also has very thick, dense fur and we think will benefit from the maximum amount of evaporative cooling provided by the greater coverage of the Swamp Cooler.

-There is absolutely no doubt in our minds that it has provided all the benefits Ruffwear stated and once home the fabric was still damp and still providing its cooling benefits.
+There is absolutely no doubt in our minds that it provided all the benefits Ruffwear promised and once home the fabric was still damp and still providing its cooling benefits.